Professor, Behavioural and Social Sciences and Internal Medicine, Brown University School of Public Health and Alpert School of Medicine

 Competing Interest: For some of the studies, the institution has received funding from e-cigarette companies.
 None of the researchers received any compensation for participating to the studies.

 Professor of Clinical Psychology, Queen Mary University of London

-Peter Hajek is Professor of Clinical Psychology, Head of Psychology and Director of the Health and Lifestyle Research Unit at the Wolfson Institute of Preventative Medicine, Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
+Peter Hajek is Professor of Clinical Psychology and Director of the Tobacco Dependence Research Unit at the Wolfson Institute of Preventive Medicine, Queen Mary University of London.
 His research is concerned primarily with understanding health behaviours, and developing and evaluating both behavioural and pharmacological treatments for dependent smokers and for people with weight problems.
-He authored and co-authored over 300 publications on these topics.
+Professor Hajek is a member of a number of expert groups, advisory bodies and editorial boards, and has authored or co-authored over 350 publications.

 Professor of Tobacco Addiction, UK Centre for Tobacco and Alcohol Studies (UKCTAS), Kings College London